CartoDB/mobile-sdk/doc/custom_offline_data.md

 new System.Threading.Thread((obj) =>
 {
 	// Create basic style.
-Use the builder to modify your markers MarkerStyle style = new MarkerStyleBuilder().BuildStyle();
+Use the MarkerStyleBuilder to modify your markers MarkerStyle style = new MarkerStyleBuilder().BuildStyle();

 	// Read GeoJSON, parse it using SDK GeoJSON parser